-All Barnard residence halls will be closed for Winter Break between 9am on Thursday, December 24, 2015, through 9am on Saturday, January 16, 2016.
-Students may not remain in the residence halls after the 9am Thursday, December 24 closing deadline.
+All Barnard residence halls will be closed for Winter Break between 9am on Friday, December 21, 2018, through 9am on Thursday, January 17, 2019.
 Unfortunately, extensions cannot be provided.

 Early Winter Return is not guaranteed and approval should not be assumed.
-Students should plan accordingly in case their request cannot be approved.
+Students should plan accordingly in case their request is denied.
 Students must provide documentation to support their request to return early to campus housing.